JDonner/NoAho/README.txt

 to leave plain 'find[all]' free if overlapping matches are ever implemented.

-Deep Rebuilding:
-(Needs C++ and Cython.)

-You should not need to use Cython to build and use this module, but if you want to change it and regenerate, there's a build command line at the top of noaho.pyx.
-To allow the generated noaho.cpp file to be used in both Py2 and Py3, use a Python 3-built Cython.
-This was built with Cython-0.15.1, but even as far back as 0.13 should work (for that version though, you'd have to manually use a c++ compiler to do the last step, of linking).

-For the fullest spec of what the code will and will not do, check out test-noaho.py (python[3] test-noaho.py)
+For the fullest spec of what the code will and will not do, check out test-noaho.py (run it with: python[3] test-noaho.py)

 Untested: whether the payload handling is complete, ie that there are no memory leaks.
 It should be correct though.

+Regenerating the Wrapper:
+- Needs a C++ compiler and Cython.

+You should not need to use Cython to build and use this module, but if you want to make changes to the module itself, there is a script:

+  test-all-configurations.sh

+which should with minor configuration tweaking, rebuild and test against both python 2 and 3.
+It assumes you've made a couple of virtualenvs, and have a Cython tarball in the top directory.
+Note that the python you used to install Cython should be the same as the one you use to do the regeneration, because the regeneration setup includes a module Cython.Distutils, from the installation.

+Cython generates python-wrapper noaho.cpp from noaho.pyx (be careful to distinguish it from the misnamed array-aho.* (it uses hash tables), which is the original C++ code).